hippiehunter/dblbook/src/common/variables.md

 "Local" records and variables they contain behave similarly to static variables in that they are shared across all invocations of their defining routine.
 However, the system might reclaim the memory allocated to local variables if it's running low on memory.
 When this feature was introduced, computers had significantly less RAM, so local variables were a flexible choice for large data structures.
 There is no reason to use them today.

+## Groups
+`**instance and definition`
+'Groups' allow for nested organization and fixed-size arrays.
+Although groups are frequently employed as composite data types, the preferred approach for new code is to use a 'structure'.
+(We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).)
+This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha blobs.
+Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making structures a safer and more efficient option`because they're costlier to access than structures******`.

 ### COMMON and Global Data Section (GDS)

 Both the COMMON statement and GLOBAL data sections serve to establish shared data areas that are accessible by other routines within a program.
-However, they differ in how they manage`**?` and expose the shared data.
+However, they differ in how they link the shared data.

 The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records that are accessible to other routines or the main routine.
-GLOBAL COMMON creates new data space`"...creates a new data area"?`, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.
+GLOBAL COMMON creates new data area, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.

-The main distinguishing factor for COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed by the GLOBAL COMMON declaration and cannot be checked during the compilation of EXTERNAL COMMON statements`**So external common statements could have wrong types/sizes/etc., and the compiler wouldn't say anything?`.
-When these statements are compiled, the compiler creates a symbolic reference to the named common variable`**"named common variable"?
-But name is optional for these, right?`, with the linking process determining the correct data address for each symbolic reference.
+The main distinguishing factor for COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed by the GLOBAL COMMON declaration and cannot be checked during the compilation of EXTERNAL COMMON statements.
+When these statements are compiled, the compiler creates a symbolic reference to the named field in the common, with the linking process determining the correct data address for each symbolic reference.

 In contrast, global data sections are defined by the name of the area rather than the record or field name.
 The RECORD statement within a GLOBAL-ENDGLOBAL block is used to define shared data in these sections.
 Each GLOBAL statement names a data area that is independent of and accessible to any routine, allowing a global data section to be defined in one place and referenced anywhere. `**Could this paragraph be rewritten as the following?
 "Global data sections are also defined in one routine and accessed from other routines, but a global data section is referenced by the name of the data section, rather than by data entities it contains (fields, etc.).
-Records are the top-level data definitions within GLOBAL-ENDGLOBAL blocks, so fields, groups, and other data entities in global data sections are all contained in records."`
+Records are the top-level data definitions within GLOBAL-ENDGLOBAL blocks, so fields, groups, and other data entities in global data sections are all contained in records." **True and maybe better***`

-`**Also, mention that INIT is needed to establish initial data area?` `**Mention that "global internal" limits access to current .NET assembly?]`
+`***Add para about init, external, global`

 Here is an example that illustrates how commons are bound at link time: